Dianna Stearns, President, MA, CPDT-KA, CDBC, CATT

 Dianna wrote and developed the original clicker-based training curriculum for Treibball, licensed exclusively for use by the American Treibball Association, and is the author of the first definitive book about the sport, Get the Ball Rolling~A Step By Step Guide To Training for Treibball, published in 2013, by Dogwise Publishing.
 She lives and works with her Mini-Australian Shepherd/Border collie mix, Gemma.

-Hilary Lane, Secretary/Treasurer, CATT
+Hilary Lane, Vice President, CATT

-Hilary owns Fang Shui Canines, a canine training and coaching business in Louisville, Colorado, that helps people and their dogs live harmoniously.
+Hilary owns Fang Shui Canines, a canine training and coaching business in Lafayette, Colorado, that helps people and their dogs live harmoniously.
 She is a Certified American Treibball Trainer (CATT) and trains the sport at local facilities, serves as a trainer for the American Treibball Association Trainers’ Academy and has judged national Treibball competitions.
 She is also an AKC Canine Good Citizen and S.T.A.R Puppy Evaluator.

 She has volunteered with Humane Society Boulder Valley in various training programs to help make dogs more adoptable, puppy socialization classes, and other training events.
 Hilary co-founded Rocky Mountain Border Collie Rescue, where she trained rescues to be more adoptable.
 Currently, she evaluates potential canine candidates for a the Search Dog Foundation, and writes articles for pet publications, including Cornell and Tufts veterinary newsletters.
 Hilary is also a member of the Association of Professional Dog Trainers, International Association of Animal Behavior Consultants, and the Pet Professional Guild.